KyleGospo/docs.bazzite.gg/src/Handheld_and_HTPC_edition/quirks.md

 Then add this to the file:

 `OUTPUT_CONNECTOR=DP-1`
-change `DP-1` to the correct output.
+Change `DP-1` to the correct output.
 You can find your display outputs on KDE using the command

 ```